 The Tech Problem – Deciding on Your Software

 Once you’ve decided to take the plunge on outright ownership of a casino and put your team together you’ll need to decide on the software platform that will host home your games.
 This will either determine the style of the casino you intend to run or the style of the casino you intend on running will determine your software client decision.

 Another approach is to develop your online casino from the ground up, starting on a blank page, save for the idea that inspired you in the first place.
 This takes time, dedication, drive, ideally experience and a whopping load of wonga.
 Development packages range from $100,000 to $300,000, and most come with a 15-45% company royalty payment on any net profit which can usually be lowered with higher royalties.

 With so little jurisdictions worldwide offering online gambling, “hosting” locations where you’ll locate your server, should be selected on the venue best suited to your needs.
-The Isle of Man, Malta and Gibraltar all being popular European locations, while Antigua, and Aruba in the Netherlands Antilles attract many Caribbean based online casinos.
+The Isle of Man, Malta, and Gibraltar all being popular in European locations, while Antigua and Aruba in the Netherlands, and the Antilles attracts many Caribbean based online casinos.

 Casino operators choose these locations carefully for reasons such as reputation and living conditions for their staff, the location’s telecommunications infrastructure, and existing taxation polices already in place for internet gambling.
 For instance, Gibraltar, while under UK sovereignty, is not subject to the same taxes as operators on the British main land, making it a popular choice for many of British operators.